-As the semester comes to a close, and your stay in Dortmund as well unless you are staying for a further semester, you will be getting ready to sit exams and finish your projects for seminars.
+As the semester comes to a close, and your stay in Dortmund as well unless you are staying for a further semester, it will be time to prepare for going home.

 Transcript of Records

 When the transcript is complete, it will be sent to you via email.
-Once you have verified that all information is complete and correct, it will then be signed, stamped and sent to you and your coordinator.
+Once you have verified that all information is complete and correct, it will then be signed, stamped and sent to you and your coordinator at your home university.
 It is also possible to collect a signed and stamped paper version from the office of the Departmental Erasmus Coordinator.

 Certificate of Attendance

 The Certificate of Attendance can be filled out by the Departmental Erasmus Coordinator or the International Office.
-If you have a document from your home university to be filled out, this can be used.
-Otherwise, we can provide you with a certificate.
+If you have a document from your home university to be filled out, this can be used and signed by the Departmental Erasmus Coordinator.
+Otherwise, please contact the International Office, who can provide you with a certificate.

 Yes, these can be included.
 Please ensure that you forward the certificate for the language course to your Departmental Erasmus Coordinator.

 You can contact the International Office.

 Yes, if you took an exam, presentation, or coursework and failed the course, it will be listed on your Transcript of Records.
 If you registered for an exam and didn't participate, it will count as a fail.